Light

 an 'eye' opens

-and a flow begins
+a flow begins

-but a light bigger than me shining through me
+a light bigger than me shining

 reconnecting me with all